 Delve into the colonial backstreets of Colombo and Galle with a resident guide who can show you the way on foot and point out some of Geoffrey Bawa’s famous architecture.
 Whilst in the tea plantations accompany one of our trekking guides through Horton Plains National Park or join a sunrise pilgrimage up Adam’s Peak (2,243m).
 We can also arrange walks around tea plantations and tea factories to help you understand the process.

 Sri Lanka is a great soft introduction to Asia and Wix Squared has developed many activities to keep the little ones occupied.
 Enrol them in a junior ranger course in Yala National Park so they can learn to track animals, identify star constellations, and learn bush survival techniques.
 We can also arrange art and craft classes on the ramparts of Galle Fort or learn to make a Kolam mask with a local artist.
 Teenagers might enjoy Segway rides through Colombo, surfing in Hikkaduwa and kayaking on Lake Koggala.

 The golden sand windswept coastline of Sri Lanka encircles the entire island.
 The east coast is more remote whilst the west coast is more developed.
 Each beach has its own draw, be it home to a turtle sanctuary, the launching point for boats to take you whale watching or deep-sea fishing, or from where to try kayaking, paddle boarding and snorkelling.
 That said, many beaches are not swimmable from, due to the strong currents, so ensure you speak to a Wix Squared expert to find the right location for your holiday.

 Wildlife is abundant in Sri Lanka, particularly in the National Parks.
-Yala has one of the highest leopard densities in the world and here you can also find wild boar, sloth bear, elephant and crocodiles.
+Yala has one of the highest leopard densities in the world and here you can also find wild boar, sloth bear, elephant, and crocodile.
 The parks are not as well run as in Africa and can get very overcrowded.
 Wilpattu National Park is more remote with simple tented accommodation, whilst Minneriya National Park is easily accessible from Pollonaruwa where you can spot large elephant herds.
 It is also possible to go whale watching from Trincomalee or Mirissa in a private boat to find blue and sperm whales.